GaussTheWolf/gaussthewolf.github.io/_posts/2024-08-02-anatomy-of-a-derailment.md

 I've seen many videos about this incident, and so many people going after the kid, attacking and insulting him.
 To those people I'd like to say this: he has been charged, and a court will determine whether he's guilty or innocent, and how much punishment he deserves.
-He's facing 7 years in jail, and if you have any faith in the justice system, you should trust that the truth will come out, and that the punishment will be fair.
+He's facing serious prison time, and if you have any faith in the justice system, you should trust that the truth will come out, and that the punishment will be fair.

 So if you're the type of person that wants to go after this kid, let me make something crystal clear.
 There are 2 possibilities: